asoftbird/tilestitcher/README.md

 | 01  	| 02  	| 03  	| 04  	| 05  	|

 Grid can be any size you want, I've only tested with square configurations but I'm pretty sure rectangular grids also work.

+## Usage

+Run the script in commandline using python, ie.
+`python tiler.py -i input/ -o output/output.png -x 5 -y 5 -v`.

+Use --help for general help on its usage.
+If the input or output directories aren't specified, the script assumes that input images are located in `\current-dir\input\` and will write the output to `\current-dir\output\output.png`.

+**Required arguments:**
+--xsize or -x:      Specify tile grid size in the X direction.
+--ysize or -y:      Specify tile grid size in the Y direction.

+**Optional arguments:**
+--help or -h:       Print this help list.
+--verbose or -v:    Write debug info to console during operation.

+--in or -i:         Specify file input folder.
+--out or -o:        Specify output file location, including image file extension of your choice.